yohman/sandbox-yoh/README.md

 This site is built using the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/) framework.

-For contributors to this site, it is recommended for you to install MdDocs on your machine:
+For contributors to this site, it is recommended for you to install MkDocs on your machine:

 ```
 pip install mkdocs-material